Water's Edge Event Centre

-The Water's Edge Event Centre, previously Our Lady of the Rosary Church, is an event venue and former Roman Catholic church in Windsor, Ontario, Canada.
+The Water's Edge Event Centre, previously Our Lady of the Rosary Church, is an event venue and former Catholic church in Windsor, Ontario, Canada.
 Built in 1907 as a replacement for the earlier Our Lady of the Lake Church, it was designed in the Renaissance Revival style by the Williams Brothers.
 The Our Lady of the Rosary parish included several daughter parishes at its peak, but the church was closed in 2007 amid rising maintenance costs and dwindling membership.
 The building was purchased by Larry Horwitz in 2013 and repurposed into an event venue after extensive renovations.
 The building is characterized by twin bell towers with copper domes that flank a circular staircase, which are prominently visible from the waterfront.

 Description

 The Water's Edge Event Centre is located at 2879 Riverside Drive East in Windsor, Ontario.
 It faces the Detroit River, and is flanked to the east by Cadillac Street and to the west by Drouillard Road.

-Completed in the Renaissance Revival style with Classical Revival elements, the building is a former Roman Catholic church characterized by twin bell towers.
+Completed in the Renaissance Revival style with Classical Revival elements, the building is a former Catholic church characterized by twin bell towers.
 These bell towers are spaced symmetrically at the northeastern and northwestern corners.
 Each is capped with a bronze dome, supported by six arched openings.
 These domes previously included crosses at their peaks, but these had vanished by 2008.
 The high bell towers made the church a waterfront landmark, allowing sailors to use it for navigation.

 The façade of the Water's Edge Event Centre is further marked by a gabled entrance under a rose window, which is accessed via a Renaissance-inspired circular staircase.
 Two more doors, each located under a stained-glass window, provide outside access into the bell towers.
 The building is in red brick, with white bricks used for trimming and accents.

 Inside the building, the chancel lies under a half-dome at the end of a vaulted ceiling.
 Supporting the ceiling, at either side of the aisle, are ionic columns.
 The north end of the building features a balcony, once used for an organ.
 The eastern and western lengths of the building are marked by six sets of stained-glass windows.
 The building has a capacity of 400 people.